What Is Employee Furlough?

-Employee furloughs can occur in public- as well as private-sector organizations when revenue or projected revenue fails to match expenses.
+Employee furloughs can occur in public- and private-sector organizations when revenue or projected revenue fails to match expenses.
 Revenue is generated through product sales, grants, and governmental support and subsidies.

 Some companies have regular furloughs.
 For instance, a lawn care company might shut down after fall cleanups are done and not reopen until spring.
-In a second example, a manufacturing company may produce products that are needed only seasonally, such as snow blowers,
+A manufacturing company may produce products that are needed only seasonally, such as snow blowers,

-However, seasonal work isn't the only time when furloughs can occur.
-When a factory has difficulty getting suppliers to provide enough materials, it may make sense for the company to go on furlough rather than to continue to pay employees who cannot make the product.
+Seasonal work isn't the only time when furloughs can occur.
+When a factory has difficulty getting suppliers to provide enough materials, it may make sense for the company to go on furlough rather than paying employees who can't make the product.

-In an unprecedented situation during March-June 2020, employers across the world placed employees on furlough due to the need to stop the spread of COVID-19, a severe coronavirus, which required businesses to shut down.
+In 2020, businesses faced an unprecedented situation.
+Employers across the world placed employees on furlough due to the spread of COVID-19, a severe coronavirus, which required businesses to shut down.

 In mandatory employee furloughs, employees take unpaid or partially paid time off of work for periods of time.
 The employees generally have either scheduled time off or call-back rights and expectations.

 In a layoff, employees generally have no right to recall and no expectation of the job returning.
-In a furlough, employees are usually given a time frame—although this sometimes changes, especially in a product shortage situation.
+In a furlough, employees are usually given a time frame—although this sometimes changes.

 To schedule employees with a contract for a furlough, including union-represented employees, employers must renegotiate the contract.
 Negotiations about employee furloughs generally include a call-back date.